• Skip to primary navigation

 born

-Other WorkersC01DEC08C15JAN10CCC
+Other Workers22MAY2101APR1715APR1322MAY2122MAY21

-Certain Religious WorkersUUUUUUU
+Certain Religious WorkersUUUUU

 *Employment Third Preference Other Workers Category: Section 203(e) of the Nicaraguan and Central American Relief Act (NACARA) passed by Congress in November 1997, as amended by Section 1(e) of Pub.
 L. 105-139, provides that once the Employment Third Preference Other Worker (EW) cut-off date has reached the priority date of the latest EW petition approved prior to November 19, 1997, the 10,000 EW numbers available for a fiscal year are to be reduced by up to 5,000 annually beginning in the following fiscal year.
 This reduction is to be made for as long as necessary to offset adjustments under the NACARA program.
 Since the EW final action date reached November 19, 1997 during Fiscal Year 2001, the reduction in the EW annual limit to 5,000 began in Fiscal Year 2002.
-For Fiscal Year 2021 this reduction will be limited to approximately 150.
+For Fiscal Year 2025 this reduction will be limited to approximately 150.

 B. DATES FOR FILING OF EMPLOYMENT-BASED VISA APPLICATIONS